Selling is a difficult and scary job. That’s why most people want NOTHING to do with it. And, that’s okay for them; they choose other jobs.

 You let yourself down

-If you think making that call is tough today, wait until you have to overcome another day/week/month of the accumulated head trash that is inevitable when your “self-talk” has you kicking the can.
-If you make prospecting calls a part of your daily routine, you may never truly like it, but it will get less scary and you will definitely like the results.
+If you think making that call is tough today, wait until you must overcome another day/week/month of the accumulated head trash that is inevitable when your “self-talk” has you kicking the can.

 You let your team down

 Is that a heavy weight for you to have to carry?
-Yep!!
+Yep!
 But you signed up for it.
 If you want a little motivation to pick up the phone, look your teammates in the eyes next time you walk through the office and remind yourself how much they depend on you making that next call.

 You let your clients down